LucienV1/powtect/README.md

 whitelisting should not be used by itself, and should be paired with validating the ip ranges, as well as rate limiting.

 the default settings are:
 level 4
 ttl 3600 (one hour)
-cookie prefix "_powtect" (there is only one cookie, {prefix}_main) and no whitelist. the key, if not provided, is randomly generated on startup, so verification will have to be redone. keys are padded or truncated to 32 bytes.
+cookie prefix "_powtect" (there is only one cookie, {prefix}_main)
+and no whitelist.
+the key, if not provided, is randomly generated on startup, so verification will have to be redone.
+keys are padded or truncated to 32 bytes.

+## install and modification
+currently to install, just `git clone https://github.com/lucienv1/powtect` then run [xcaddy](https://github.com/caddyserver/xcaddy) in the same directory
+to modify the html, just edit `index.html` (do not change the filename unless you also change the go embed statement in main.go) and run xcaddy
+if you modify `worker.js` just create a data: uri, and replace the current one in `index.html`

-## credits
+## credits/acknowledgments
-the default spinner is from [n3r4zzurr0/svg-spinners](https://github.com/n3r4zzurr0/svg-spinners) very heavily inspired by [TecharoHQ/anubis](https://github.com/TecharoHQ/anubis)
+the default spinner is from [n3r4zzurr0/svg-spinners](https://github.com/n3r4zzurr0/svg-spinners) (mit license, © Utkarsh Verma)
+the noscript warning icon is from [la-moore/scarlab-icons](https://github.com/la-moore/scarlab-icons) (mit license, © LaMoore)
+very heavily inspired by [TecharoHQ/anubis](https://github.com/TecharoHQ/anubis)